grafana/google-sheets-datasource/docs/sources/configure.md

     - enterprise
     - cloud
 aliases:
+  - /docs/plugins/grafana-googlesheets-datasource/latest/setup/
+  - /docs/plugins/grafana-googlesheets-datasource/latest/setup/configure/
+  - /docs/plugins/grafana-googlesheets-datasource/latest/setup/provisioning/
-  - ./authenticate/ # /docs/plugins/grafana-googlesheets-datasource/latest/setup/authenticate/
+  - /docs/plugins/grafana-googlesheets-datasource/latest/setup/authenticate/
-  - ./install/ # /docs/plugins/grafana-googlesheets-datasource/latest/setup/install/
+  - /docs/plugins/grafana-googlesheets-datasource/latest/setup/install/
-weight: 103
+weight: 100
 ---

-# Configure the Google Sheets data source plugin
+# Configure the Google Sheets data source

+This document explains how to configure and provision the Google Sheets data source plugin.

+## Before you begin

-Before configuring the the Google Sheets data source plugin, you must:
+Before configuring the Google Sheets data source plugin, you must:

 - [Install the plugin](https://grafana.com/docs/grafana/latest/administration/plugin-management/#install-a-plugin)
 - [Add a new data source](https://grafana.com/docs/grafana/latest/datasources/#add-a-data-source)

+## Add the data source

+To add the data source:

+1. Click **Connections** in the left-side menu.
+1. Click **Add new connection**.
+1. Type **Google Sheets** in the search bar.
+1. Select **Google Sheets**.
+1. Click **Add new data source**.

 ## Authentication

-The Google Sheets data source supports the following three ways of authentication:
+The Google Sheets data source supports three authentication methods:

 - [Google JWT File](#authenticate-with-a-service-account-jwt): uses a service account and can access private spreadsheets.
 Works in all environments where Grafana is running.
 - [API key](#authenticate-with-an-api-key): offers simpler configuration, but requires spreadsheets to be public.
-- [GCE Default Service Account](#authenticate-with-the-default-gce-service-account) automatically retrieves default credentials.
+- [GCE Default Service Account](#authenticate-with-the-default-gce-service-account): automatically retrieves default credentials.
 Requires Grafana to be running on a Google Compute Engine virtual machine.

-Depending on your authentication type, you may need to configure appropriate permissions on your spreadsheets, refer to the [sharing](#sharing) section for more guidance.
+Depending on your authentication type, you may need to configure appropriate permissions on your spreadsheets.
+Refer to the [Sharing](#sharing) section for more guidance.

 ### Authenticate with a service account JWT